 Pharmacy students are provided a printing allowance each semester.
 The allowance expires at the end of each semester.
-WEPA printers are available in School of Pharmacy and Health Professions building (1st & 2rd floors) and at various locations throughout campus.
+Canon/Papercut Printing Kiosks are available in the School of Pharmacy and Health Professions building (1st & 2rd floors) and at various locations throughout campus.